isaac-sim/IsaacLab/docs/source/migration/migrating_from_omniisaacgymenvs.rst

    )

 Within the :class:`~assets.ArticulationCfg`, the ``spawn`` attribute can be used to add the robot to the scene by specifying the path to the robot file.
-In addition, the :class:`~omni.isaac.lab.sim.schemas.RigidBodyPropertiesCfg` class can be used to specify simulation properties for the rigid bodies in the articulation.
-Similarly, the :class:`~omni.isaac.lab.sim.schemas.ArticulationRootPropertiesCfg` class can be used to specify simulation properties for the articulation.
+In addition, the :class:`~isaaclab.sim.schemas.RigidBodyPropertiesCfg` class can be used to specify simulation properties for the rigid bodies in the articulation.
+Similarly, the :class:`~isaaclab.sim.schemas.ArticulationRootPropertiesCfg` class can be used to specify simulation properties for the articulation.
 The joint properties are now specified as part of the ``actuators`` dictionary using :class:`~actuators.ImplicitActuatorCfg`.
 Joints with the same properties can be grouped into regex expressions or provided as a list of names or expressions.